-- 1. Synthesis of 3-hydroxy-3-methylglutaryl CoA (HMG CoA): The formation of this molecule requires the condensation of two moles of acetyl CoA to produce acetoacetyl CoA catalyzed by thiolase.
-Then another molecule of acetyl CoA is added for the formation of HMG CoA a six carbon compound, catalyzed by HMG CoA synthase.
+1. Biosynthesis of 3-hydroxy-3-methylglutaryl CoA (HMG CoA): Biosynthesis of HMG CoA requires the synthesis of acetoacetyl CoA catalyzed by thiolase produced by the condensation of two moles of acetyl CoA.
+This followed by the addition of a mole of acetyl CoA for the formation of HMG CoA a six carbon compound, catalyzed by HMG CoA synthase.
 The pathway for the production of ketone bodies has similar reactions since they are both catalyzed by the isoenzyme HMG CoA synthase.
-However, since ketone bodies are synthesized in the mitochondria and cholesterol in the cytosol, the pathways are different, giving rise to two pools of HMG CoA synthase in the mitochondria participate in ketone bodies synthesis while the HMG CoA synthase in the cytosol participate in the synthesis of cholesterol ^{1,12}. - 2.
-Production of Mevalonate: The formation mevalonate, a six carbon compound is from the reduction of HMG CoA by enzyme action of HMG CoA reductase, a rate limiting step in the synthesis of cholesterol.
+However, since ketone bodies are synthesized in the mitochondria and cholesterol in the cytosol, the pathways are different, giving rise to two pools of HMG CoA in the living cell.
+Thus, for example, in the liver parenchymal cells, the mitochondria's HMG CoA synthase is involved in ketone bodies synthesis while the cytosolic HMG CoA synthase participate in the synthesis of cholesterol^{1,12}.

+- 2. Production of Mevalonate: The six carbon compound, (mevalonate) is synthesized from HMG CoA reduction of by the enzyme HMG CoA reductase, which acts as rate limiting step in the synthesis of cholesterol.
 This reaction occurring in the cytosol is irreversible and is accomplished with the consumption of two NADPH molecules as reducing equivalent and a CoASH.
-HMG CoA reductase' catalytic action is exercised in the cytosol but is an intrinsic membrane protein of the smooth endoplasmic reticulum^{1, 12}. - 3.
+HMG CoA reductase' catalytic action is exercised in the cytosol but is an intrinsic membrane protein of the smooth endoplasmic reticulum^{1,12}. - 3.
 Formation of Isoprenoid compounds: All isoprenoid compounds are five carbon compounds.
-Mevalonate is converted to 3 phospho 5 pyrophosphomevalonate by a three reaction steps catalyzed by kinases (mevalonate kinase, phosphomevalonate kinase)

-and pyrophosphomevalonate kinase respectively).
-Unpon decarboxylation of 3 - phospho - 5 - pyrophosphomevalonate by pyrophosphomevalonate decarboxylase, an isoprenoid compound, isopentenyl pyrophosphate (IPP) is produced with a loss of CO2.
-This later isomerizes by isopentenyl pyrophosphate isomerase to give another isoprenoid compound, dimethylallyl pyrophosphate (DPP) ^{1, 12}.

-- 4. Production of Squalene: The production of geranyl pyrophosphate (GPP), a 10 carbon atom is by the condensation of IPP and GPP and a fifteen carbon compound, farnesyl pyrophosphate (FPP) is synthesized when a molecule of IPP condenses with GPP both catalyzed by Cis prenyl transferase.
-Then squalene, a 30 carbon compound is synthesized from the condensation of two molecules of FPP catalyzed by squalene synthase in the presence of Mg2+ and NADPH as reducing agent with a release of pyrophosphate (ppi).
-Farnesyl pyrophosphate is said to be involved in the synthesis of a number of isoprenoid compounds like dolichol, a glycoprotein component and ubiquinone, a coenzyme Q of electron transport chain ^{1, 12}. - 5.
-Synthesis of Lanosterol: Lanosterol is synthesized from squalene through hydroxylation by squalene monooxygenase, to produce oxidosqualene and ring cyclization by oxidosqualene cyclase in the presence of O_2 and NADPH as reducing equivalent ^{1, 12}. - 6.
-Conversion of Lanosterol to Cholesterol: The conversion of lanosterol to cholesterol involves a multistep enzymatic processes, which utilizes oxygen and NADPH to oxidize methyl groups which give rise to reduction of carbon atoms from 30 to 27 carbons and NADH for the reduction of ketone group, movement of double bond from carbon 8 to carbon 5 by mutases, removal of two methyl groups from carbon 4 and one methyl group from carbon 14 and double bond reduction between carbon 24 and carbon 25.
+Mevalonate is converted to 3-phospho 5 pyrophosphomevalonate by a three reaction steps catalyzed by kinases (mevalonate kinase, phosphor mevalonate kinase and pyrophospho mevalonate kinase respectively).
+Unpon decarboxylation of 3- phospho-5- pyrophospho mevalonate by pyro phospho mevalonate decarbox-ylase, an isoprenoid compound, isopentenyl pyrophosphate (IPP) is produced with a loss of CO2.
+This later isomerizes by isopentenyl pyrophosphate isomerase to give another isoprenoid compound, dimethylallyl pyrophosphate (DPP)^{1,12}. - 4.
+Production of Squalene: The production of geranyl pyrophosphate (GPP), a 10 carbon atom is by the condensation of IPP and GPP and a fifteen carbon compound, farnesyl pyrophosphate (FPP) is synthesized when a molecule of IPP condenses with GPP both catalyzed by Cis prenyl transferase.
+Then squalene, a 30 carbon compound is formed from the condensation of two molecules of FPP catalyzed by squalene synthase in the presence of Mg2+ and NADPH as reducing agent with a release of pyrophosphate (ppi).
+Farnesyl pyrophosphate is said to take part in the biosynthesis of several isoprenoid compounds like dolichol, a glycoprotein component and ubiquinone, a coenzyme Q of electron transport chain^{1,12}. - 5.
+Synthesis of Lanosterol: Lanosterol is synthesized from squalene through hydroxylation by squalene monooxygenase, to produce oxidosqualene and ring cyclization by oxidosqualene cyclase in the presence of O_2 and NADPH as reducing equivalent^{1,12}. - 6.
+Cholesterol formed from Lanosterol: Cholesterol is formed from lanosterol and this involves a multistep enzymatic processes, which utilizes oxygen and NADPH to oxidize methyl groups which give rise to reduction of carbon atoms from 30 to 27 carbons and NADH for the reduction of ketone group, movement of double bond from carbon 8 to carbon 5 by mutases, reduction of two CH4 groups from carbon 4 and one CH4 group from carbon 14 and double bond reduction between carbon 24 and carbon 25.
 The enzymes involved are connected with the smooth endoplasmic reticulum of the cell.
-From the conversion of lanosterol to cholesterol, some important intermediates are 14 desmethyl lanosterol, zymosterol, desmosterol, cholestadienol and 7 dehydrocholesterol, which finally produce cholesterol on reduction ^{1, 12}.
+From the conversion of lanosterol to cholesterol, some important intermediates are 14 - desmethyl lanosterol, zymosterol, desmosterol, cholestadienol and 7-dehydrocholesterol, which finally produce cholesterol on reduction^{1,12}.